sn1p3r46/AkioProject/README.md

 ## Why we did not make use of Use-Case Diagrams?

-	The Use-Case diagrams are useful to haev a clear idea of what the stakeholders can do within the system.
-However, we already had a clear picture of this from the goal model and from the requirements organised by stakeholder.
+	The Use-Case diagrams are useful to have a clear idea of what the stakeholders can do within the system.
+However, we already had a clear picture of this from the goal model and from the requirements organized by stakeholder.
 	We opted for the class diagram instead, since it gave us a better overview of how the different pieces of the system connected.